lambdacasserole/silex-base/README.md

 This command will need running again every time you make a change to a Less or CoffeeScript file.
 If you're working on them, run `gulp watch` in a terminal to watch for file changes and compile accordingly.

-Then start your web server and navigate to `http://localhost/` to see the site up and running!

 ## Limitations

 I'm not a web designer.
 The site isn't going to bring a tear to your eye with its beauty.